mikepan/GameEngineBook/text/09-Publishing.md

 The guidelines for bug reporting are simple:

-\*\*\* Begin Bullet List

-[lb]Make sure you can reproduce the bug several times.
+- Make sure you can reproduce the bug several times.

-[lb]Re-create or isolate the bug in the simplest file you can think of.
+- Re-create or isolate the bug in the simplest file you can think of.

-[lb]Report the environment you are working in if it's relevant (OS, hardware, version).
+- Report the environment you are working in if it's relevant (OS, hardware, version).

-[lb]Be patient.
+- Be patient.
 Reporting a bug can be a very-time consuming task.
 And a fix may take a long, long time with some further tests and interactions with you and the coders.

-\*\*\* End Bullet List

 And remember, the more time you spend on making a good report[md]with good sample files, concise descriptions, and so on[md]the more you free a developer to work on fixing the bug itself.